evangraan/kubernetes-ubuntu-single-host-cluster/README.md

 This repository provides a reference for setting up a development cluster on a single virtualization host.

 Helpful ```ops_*``` commands are provided to wrap kubeadm and kubectl commands.
-These are not an attempt at something like kops (https://github.com/kubernetes/kops) at all.
+These are not an attempt at something like [kops](https://github.com/kubernetes/kops) at all.
 They are simple wrappers for common provisioning use cases only.

-This repo was tested with VirtualBox on maxOS Catalina and Windows 10
+This repo was tested with VirtualBox on maxOS Catalina and Windows 10.
+If you have an Ubuntu host, you can use the much simpler-to-setup [microk8s](https://ubuntu.com/blog/deploying-kubernetes-locally-microk8s)

 # Table of contents
 - [Introduction](./README.md#introduction)